MemboLembo/react-node-github/README.md

 For adding a Github repository, the user should pass only a Github repo path, like: user/repository.
 After adding, the system should in the background request data from the GitHub API and write all required fields to the database.

+## Usage
+For now u can use db-init.sql file to create db structure